 No, they are not that smart, but they may start to avoid traps for other reasons.
 If this happens, it can appear that the mice have figured out what happens to any one of them who enters the trap.
 The truth is usually more down to earth.

 Mice have a very keen sense of smell.
 If they start to avoid traps, it could be because they sense a human smell around the trap.
 That is why it is always best to wear gloves when handling mouse traps.
 You also need to clean the traps thoroughly.

-When a mouse is killed by a snap trap, or an electronic mouse trap, if the mouse lies for perhaps a day or so before being removed, the smell of the dead mouse can be very strong to other mice.
+When a rodent is killed by a mouse snap trap, or an electronic mouse trap, if the mouse lies for perhaps a day or so before being removed, the smell of the dead mouse can be very strong to other mice.
 When you bait the trap again, other mice may sense the dead mouse smell and be repelled by it.

 This is one reason why some people think mice are very smart, and can work out that mouse traps are dangerous things for them.
 It’s actually more likely that they sense the build up of the smell of death on the trap, or the build up of a human smell through repeated handling.
 They will likely not know that the trap can kill them, just that a dead mouse was there, or that a human was there, and they would rather not be there.

 For this reason, humane mouse traps work extremely well.
 Mice dribble urine almost constantly.
 The smell of mice urine is reassuring to them.
 So, when a mouse is caught in a humane trap, it will spend the time trapped dribbling urine from time to time.